 KURO General consumer That a farsion D 492/2012 1

 KUKU General consumer R 482/2012-1

 term, name or

 abbreviation displays

 certain similarities with

 an offensive word

 (like 'kúró') is not in

 itself sufficient reason

 to refuse an EUTM

 application (para.
 20).

 The Hungarian vowels

 'ò' and 'ù' are clearly

 different from the

 unaccented vowels 'o'

 and 'u'.
 Furthermore,

 Hungarian words never

 end with an unaccented

 'o' (paras 15-18).

 SCREW YOU A person entering a R 495/2005-G

 sex products) sex shop is unlikely

 to be offended by a

 \ trade mark containing

 crude, sexually charged

 language (para.
 29).

 DE PUTA MADRE General consumer Although 'puta' means EUTM 3 798 469

 'whore' in Spanish, the EUTM 4 781 662

 A expression 'DE PUTA

-MA MADRE' means 'very EUTM 5 028 477
+M MADRE' means 'very EUTM 5 028 477

 good' in Spanish (slang).

 AIRCURVE Specialised public The objectionable word 04/06/2014,

-(medical personnel; 'Curve' ['whore', 'slut' in R 203/2014-2
+'Curve' ['whore', 'slut' in

-patients with breathing Romanian] is seamlessly 1\(\frac{200/2014-2}{}
+1, Romanian] is seamlessly R 203/2014-2

 disorders) attached to the English

-word 'AIR' to form
+, word 'AIR' to form

 'AIRCURVE', which, as

 a whole, is entirely

 fanciful in Romanian.

 Even if the relevant

 public understood the

 English word 'AIR', and

 analysed the mark by

 separating it into two

 elements, the meaning

 of 'AIRCURVE' would

 be 'air whores', which,

 as a concept, and for

 respiratory apparatus, is

 sufficiently nonsensical

 or puzzling to the extent

 that it would eclipse any

 \ notion of being offensive

 (para.
 13 et seq.).

 With regard to the word

-'Curve' on its own, see the abovementioned
+'Curve' on its own,

-A
+Α. see the abovementioned

 example in this

-paragraph ( T-266/13 ).
+paragraph (T-266/13).

 General consumer For the goods at issue 07/05/2015,

-CONIKH - rum (Class 33) R 2822/2014-5
+CONTRA - rum (Class 33) R 2822/2014-5

--BYKAAA J - the relevant public
+BANDU - the relevant public 11 2022/2014-0

 will perceive the

 sign as provocative,

 transgressive, rebellious,

 but not as an indicator

 of criminal origin of the

 goods (para.
 23).

-ILLICIT General consumer The mark is considered acceptable under Article 7(1)(f) EUTMR, as 'illicit' is different from something like 'counterfeit'.
+ILLICIT General consumer The mark is considered EUTM 13 469 523

+acceptable under

+Article 7(1)(f) EUTMR,

+as 'illicit' is different

+from something like

+'counterfeit'.
 The mark

-Article 7(1)(f) EUTMR, as 'illicit' is different from something like - 1

-as 'illicit' is different from something like

 would be seen

 as fanciful on the

 goods (cosmetics, and

 perfumes) and it could

 be accepted.

 General consumer The mark evokes a 29/11/2018

-GIRLS DOING WHATEVER THE FTHEY WANT
+GIRLS DOING WHATEVER THE FTHEY WANT General Consumer concept that falls within

-the domain of vulgarity
+the domain of vulgarity R 1516/2018-5

 and profanity.
 However,

 the effect is attenuated

 by the fact that the

 implicit word does not

 appear in the mark

 as such.
 The presence

-of the initial figurative
+\ of the initial figurative

 element 'W', combined

 with the euphemistic

 presentation of 'F',

 also suppresses the

 offensive potential of

 the sign.
 Consumers

 with a normal level of

 sensitivity and tolerance

 would not be offended

 or upset by regular

 commercial exposure to

 the term in connection

-with the relevant
+, with the relevant

 goods and services in

 Classes 16, 18, 25, 35,

 41, 43 and 44 (para.
 31).